tdeborge/FIS-Workshop-Yasumi/lab5-usingdeveloperworkbench.md

 ### Integration Stack

-When working with Fuse, it could be interesting to install the JBoss Fuse Development Stack
+When working with Fuse, it could be interesting to install the JBoss Fuse Development Stack \(is probably already done\)

 ![](/assets/jbdevfusestack.png)